acmucsd/ctfbot/README.md

 ### user commands

-All users in a the server are able to use these commands regardless of admin status
+All users in the server are able to use these commands regardless of admin status

 #### joining a team
 ```java